 The leading sustainability event in the MENA region where practitioners, experts, regulators and researchers come together to discuss various topics on sustainability and climate change.

-GORD, a member of Qatari Diar Real Estate Investment Company is a non-profit governmental organization.
+GORD, a member of Qatari Diar Real Estate Investment Company is a non-profit organization.
 We are committed to contribute to the sustainable development of the MENA region.